mahaaoo/react-native-maui/README.md

 # react-native-maui

 React Native UI Library.
-Component animations are implemented by `react-native-reanimated` and `react-native-gesture-handler`.
+All Components are implemented by `react-native-reanimated` and `react-native-gesture-handler`
-All files are 100% typescript,and Support iOS & Android.

 > This library is personal and experimental, PLEASE DO NOT use it in your main projects.
 > FOR Learning Only!